 To evaluate the relationship between $\sigma_{E_C}$ and $\overline{E_C}$, we test values of $\overline{E_C}$ between 0 and 1.
 We use the same algorithm for the CR code with a training set of size $600$ and $p_{train} = 0.5$.
 We create a set of test banks where the proportion of responses containing the code (as determined by the human coder) ranges from 0 to 1 inclusive in steps of 0.1.
 We draw repeated samples from each test bank; each of these values corresponds to a fixed value of $\overline{E_C}$ (these values range from about 0.1 to 0.9 as systematics narrow the range).
 For each value of $\overline{E_C}$, we take 1000 sample test sets of size $n = 100$ and calculate $\sigma_{E_C}$ across the 1000 samples.

-We find that the empirical values of $\sigma_{E_C}$ again approximately follow the predicted parabolic relationship (see fig. \ref{sigma_E_C_CR}).
-As seen in the relationship to $n$, the empirical values are consistently less than the values predicted by eqn. \ref{eqn:sigma_EC_stats}, likely for the same reason.
-Again, the analysis shows that eqn. \ref{eqn:sigma_EC_stats} provides a conservative estimate of statistical variability.
+We find that the empirical values of $\sigma_{E_C}$ again approximately follow the predicted parabolic relationship (see Fig. \ref{sigma_E_C_p_CR}).
+As seen in the relationship to $n$, the empirical values are consistently less than the values predicted by Eqn. \ref{eqn:sigma_EC_stats}, likely for the same reason.
+Again, the analysis shows that Eqn. \ref{eqn:sigma_EC_stats} provides a conservative estimate of statistical variability.